will355/assignment-1--mobile-app-development-for-android-1--hcid-190--fall-2024/README.md

 ## ❖ Assignment Description ❖

 For this assignment, you’ll be writing two Kotlin programs.
 The first is a program that accepts input from the user in the form of an integer, then creates a diamond whose width (in columns) and height (in rows) are dictated by user input.
-For example, if the user enters 5, then the height of the diamond is 5 rows and the width of the diamond is 5 columns.
-See [http://vanegas.cs.hartford.edu/uploads/videos/diamond-program-in-java.mp4](http://vanegas.cs.hartford.edu/uploads/videos/diamond-program-in-java.mp4).
+For example, if the user enters 5, then the height of the diamond is 5 rows and the width of the diamond is 5 columns. **Watch [this video](http://vanegas.cs.hartford.edu/uploads/videos/diamond-program-in-java.mp4)**.

 **Important Note**: Odd and even versions of the diamond are rendered differently.
 Review the aforementioned video carefully for an example.